-- Follow the installation instructions of the child seat manufacturer and absolutely observe the warnings \Rightarrow page 42, "Child safety". - Before properly installing the child seat, push the front passenger seat all the way to the rear so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back. - The backrest of the front passenger seat must be in an upright position. \blacksquare
+- Follow the installation instructions of the child seat manufacturer and absolutely observe all warnings

+- Before properly installing the child seat, push the front passenger seat all the way to the rear so that the greatest possible distance to the front passenger airbag is ensured.

+- Ensure that no objects prevent the front passenger seat from being pushed completely back.

+- The backrest of the front passenger seat must be in an upright position. $\blacksquare$